 You will need to have admin access to complete this process.

 We don't expect everyone to import from a CSV only once, and you may have imported from other sources such as your integrations as well.
-Because of this, we offer a number of Matching & Merge Options should we find any Companies and Contacts that already exist in your Accelo account.
+Because of this, we offer a number of Matching & Merge Options should we find any Companies and Contacts that already exist in your Accelo account - or any duplicates in the data you are about to import.
 We'll be going over each one below.

 Do Nothing - Skip: We will not touch the existing match in Accelo, and will not import any values in the row of that company row of the CSV import.